Baurzhanovvv/Blog/README.md

-Hi! its just a good train before i'll have order
+Hi! its just a good train